capstone-fpga-raytracing/.github/profile/README.md

 ## Running this project
 Clone the NewFPGA, NewHPS, and host repos and follow README instructions for each.

-We designed this for a DE1-SoC board, but it probably works on a DE10 as well.
-Any CycloneV FPGA should also work after some changes to the Qsys design.
+We designed this for the DE1-SoC board, but it probably works on a DE10 as well.